Tharbis

-Alleged family
+Purported family

-In Josephus' account, Tharbis was the daughter of an unnamed king of "Saba" (which he claims was in Ethiopia, not Yemen) who lived before the Exodus.
+According to the first-century Romano-Jewish scholar Josephus, Tharbis was the daughter of an unnamed king of "Saba", which he claimed was in Ethiopia, who lived before the Exodus.
 In the medieval rabbinic version found in the Sefer HaYashar, she is instead the king's wife, not his daughter, and the king is named Kikianus.

-According to Josephus
+Marriage

-According to the first-century Romano-Jewish scholar Josephus, in Moses' early adult life, he had led the Egyptians in a campaign against invading Ethiopians and defeated them.
-While Moses was besieging the city of Meroe, Tharbis watched him lead the Egyptian army from within the city walls, and fell in love with him.
+Per Josephus' account, in Moses' early adult life, he led the Egyptians in a campaign against invading Ethiopians and defeated them.
+While Moses besieged the city of Meroë, Tharbis watched him lead the Egyptian army from within the city walls, and fell in love with him.
 He agreed to marry her if she would procure the deliverance of the city into his power.
 She did so immediately and Moses promptly married her.
 The account of this expedition is also mentioned by Irenaeus.

 After the war, when Moses sought to return to Egypt – Tharbis is said to have resisted and insisted that he remain in Ethiopia as her husband.
 He then, being "most skilful in astronomy", cast two rings; one which caused the wearer to become forgetful, and the other to cause the wearer to remember all.
 He gave the first ring to Tharbis, and wore the second himself, and waited for her oblivious nature to lose interest in retaining him as a husband – and when she had forgotten her love for him, he returned to Egypt alone.
 Some have suggested this period may have started when Moses was 27, and that he remained with Tharbis for forty years; although this number contradicts the traditional sources which suggest that Moses killed an Egyptian overseer when he was approximately 40 years old himself.

 Theories

 Some have suggested that this story is an invention, arising from the "enigmatic" verse in Numbers 12:1 that states "Miriam and Aaron spoke against Moses because of the Cushite woman whom he had married".
 Miriam is punished for her rebuke of her brother by being afflicted with leprosy.
-Moses is depicted with an Ethiopian wife in a 17th-century painting by Jordaens.
+Moses is depicted with an African wife in a 17th-century painting by Jacob Jordaens.

 It is also suggested that Artapanus of Alexandria may have concocted the story "to impress his pagan audience" with "such a love story".